 Are you thinking of adding a Golden Retriever to your family?
-Before you decide on this breed, you need to learn what Golden Retrievers need, and then determine if you are able to meet those needs.
+Before deciding on this breed, the first thing you need to discover is what Golden Retrievers need, and if you are able to meet those needs.

-If you plan on getting a golden, you must have time every day to spend with your dog.
-If you are away from home most of the day, you could hire a dog walker, or take your dog to a doggy daycare.
-These are good ways to keep your dog active and entertained throughout the day, but these solutions do not replace the most important thing in your dog’s life, you!
+If you plan on getting a Golden Retriever, you must have time every day to spend with your dog.
+If you are away from home most of the day, you should plan on hiring a dog walker, or take your dog to doggy daycare.
+This way your Golden will stay active and entertained throughout the day.

 If you are looking for a faithful companion that is always by your side, a golden is for you.
 But, if you can’t handle that much togetherness, and need your own space, you should look at a different breed.

-These dogs are considered medium to large size, with males standing 22-24 inches, weighing 65-75 pounds, and females standing 20-22 inches, weighing 55-65 pounds.
+You’ll need to have plenty of space to accommodate their size.
+Golden Retrievers are considered medium to large-sized dogs.
+Males stand 22-24 inches and weigh 65-75 pounds, females are typically smaller, standing 20-22 inches, weighing 55-65 pounds.
 These sizes and weights are standard, and they definitely vary.

-A golden will need enough room to freely move around, and be comfortable, and don’t forget that their wagging tail can easily knock over prized possessions sitting on your coffee table.
+It’s important that your Golden has enough room to freely move around and be comfortable.
+Don’t forget that their wagging tail can easily knock over prized possessions that you have sitting on your coffee table.

-Once a golden has grown accustomed to a comfortable lifestyle, like taking up half of your couch, they will continue to lounge on your furniture.
-Good luck changing this behavior once it has started, LOL!
+Once your Golden Retriever has grown accustomed to a comfortable lifestyle, like taking up half of your couch, they will continue to lounge on your furniture.
+Good luck changing this behaviour once it has started, LOL!

 If you enjoy the outdoors, then this breed is for you.
-Golden Retrievers will be happy to be your jogging partner, go hiking with you, enjoy nature walks with you, and they love swimming.
+A Golden Retriever will be happy to be your jogging partner, go hiking with you, enjoy nature walks, and go swimming.

-Meeting the exercise needs of a golden is extremely important.
-A golden that does not get enough exercise daily will have pent-up energy, and that energy will be released in other ways, such as destructive behavior.
+Meeting the exercise needs of a Golden is extremely important.
+It keeps them healthy, happier and calmer.
+A Golden that doesn’t get enough daily exercise will have pent-up energy that will be released in other ways, such as destructive behaviour.

 With all that intelligence going on, their brain needs to be stimulated on a daily basis, or else they will develop bad habits like digging and chewing.

 Golden Retrievers are eager to please, and that along with their intelligence makes them easy to train.
-Some great ways to stimulate your dogs brain are, teaching your dog new tricks, taking your dog on a new walk with new smells, providing puzzle toys and interactive toys, taking your dog to obedience classes, and agility training.
+Some great ways to stimulate your dog’s brain are:

 Providing your dog with mental stimulation is an easy thing to do, and doesn’t have to cost any money.

-They Need A Little Patience And Sense Of Humor From You
+6. They Need A Little Patience And Sense Of Humour From You

 What makes Golden Retrievers so great is their easygoing and playful personality.
 These dogs are not choosy about who they play with either, they get along great with other dogs, and animals in the household.

 They love carrying things in their mouths, picking up anything they can find, and that means your dirty socks and underwear from the laundry hamper too.
-When this happens you will likely chase your golden around the house to get your socks back, but your golden will think it’s a game.
-This is why you need to have a sense of humor, and expect the unexpected.
+When this happens you will likely chase your Golden around the house to get your socks back, but your Golden will think it’s a game.
+This is why you need to have a sense of humour, and expect the unexpected.

 It’s no secret that Golden Retrievers shed, and if you are allergic to dog hair, or are extremely meticulous about keeping a clean house, then this breed is not for you.

-Owning a golden, means you’ll have to accept all that shedding.
-Goldens shed heavily twice a year, during spring and fall, and moderately throughout the rest of the year.
-If you have a puppy, you can expect their very first shedding or “blowing the coat” to be the worst, it will almost be a shock to you to see all that hair lying around.
+Owning a Golden means you’ll have to accept all that shedding.
+Golden’s shed heavily twice a year, during spring and fall, and moderately throughout the rest of the year.
+If you have a puppy, you can expect their very first shedding or “blowing of the coat” to be the worst, it will almost be a shock to you to see all that hair lying around.

-They are called a retriever for a reason, they were born to fetch and retrieve, so why not let your golden fetch the newspaper for you, put away his own toys, or fetch things around the house for you like pieces of dirty laundry.
+They are called Retriever for a reason, they were born to fetch and retrieve.
+So, why not let your Golden fetch the newspaper for you, put away his own toys, or fetch things around the house for you like pieces of dirty laundry.

-Goldens are hard workers, and natural people pleasers, which makes them popular working dogs.
-Golden Retrievers are used as therapy dogs, assistance dogs, hunting, tracking, bomb sniffing, drug sniffing, and they are used in television and movies.
+Golden’s are hard workers, and natural people-pleasers, which makes them popular working dogs.
+Many Golden Retrievers have jobs as assistance dogs, therapy dogs, scent-detection dogs, and starring roles in movies and tv. shows.

-Caring for a Golden Retriever is a big commitment, this breed has an average lifespan of 10-12 years, and like other purebred dogs this breed is prone to some health problems that you need to be aware of.
+Caring for a Golden Retriever is a big commitment.
+This breed has an average lifespan of 10-12 years, and like other purebreds, they have some health problems that you need to be aware of.

-Some issues that can affect goldens are cancer, hip and elbow displasia, various eye problems, heart disease, allergies and hypothyroidism.
-While these issues are common among this breed, it is not to say that all goldens will suffer from any or all of them.
+Some issues that can affect them are cancer, hip and elbow dysplasia, various eye problems, heart disease, allergies and hypothyroidism.
+While these issues are common among this breed, it is not to say that all Goldens will suffer from any or all of them.